 - Switch to Google and choose the Google account linked to the Google Maps app.

-- Click the ‘Menu’ visible as 3 dots arranged vertically and choose ‘Remove account’ option.
+- Click the ‘Menu’ visible as three dots arranged vertically and choose ‘Remove account’ option.

-- Thereafter, restart your mobile device and navigate to ‘Settings’.
+- After that, restart your mobile device and navigate to ‘Settings.’